vapoursynth/bestsource/README.md

 *hwdevice*: The interface to use for hardware decoding.
 Depends on OS and hardware.
 On windows `d3d11va` and `cuda` are probably the ones most likely to work.
 Defaults to CPU decoding.
 Will throw errors for formats where hardware decoding isn't possible.

 *showprogress*: Print indexing progress as VapourSynth information level log messages when *exact* frame/sample count is determined.

+bs.SetLogLevel(int level)

+bs.GetLogLevel()

+Sets the log level of the FFmpeg library.
+By default quiet.
+See FFmpeg documentation for allowed constants.
+Both functions return the current/newly set level.
+Mostly useful for debugging purposes.